dywisor/roverlay/doc/rst/usage.rst

       Example: DISTDIR_FLAT = yes

+   PORTDIR
+      Portage directory, which is used to scan for valid licenses.

+      Example: PORTDIR = /usr/portage

 There is another option that is useful for creating new dependency rules, LOG_FILE_UNRESOLVABLE_, which will write all unresolvable dependencies